lykelly19/Flix/README.md

 GIF created with [Recordit](https://recordit.co).

 ### Notes
-Describe any challenges encountered while building the app.
+Some challenges encountered while building the app include editing the app layout on the Storyboard and navigating through XCode